vmware-tanzu/tanzu-dev-portal/content/learningpaths/application-development-rhythm/_index.md

 - All Roles
 - Applications
 experience: Beginner
-description: Learn how we approach developer productivity practices at VMware Tanzu Labs.
+description: Learn how we approach developer productivity practices at Tanzu Labs.
 team:
 - VMware Tanzu Labs